peterosterlund2/texel/doc/proofgame.md

   the set can move.
 If any of the unmovable pieces are not at their goal squares, this means that the goal position cannot be reached.
-If all unmovable pieces are at their goal squares, it means that those squares are blocked, which can prevent some other piece from reaching its goal position.
-For
+If all unmovable pieces are at their goal squares, it means that those squares are blocked, which can prevent some other piece from reaching its goal square.
+For example:
-  example:

   | Start | Goal |
   | :---: | :---: |